na-na-hi/renget/archive/how-to-make-a-nai-char.md

 [Here](https://rentry.org/nai-presets)'s a list of presets from SillyTavern (although most of them are from the NovelAI site/discord, anyway) if you're using Agnai

-Personally, I recommend Pro Writer for coherence and independence.
+Personally, I recommend Phoenix for writing style and independence.

 ***